-2:1 in politics, economics, history, international relations or similar discipline
+2:1 degree or equivalent in politics, economics, history, international relations or similar discipline.

 Months of entry

 About this MSc programme

 The MSc in International Political Economy (IPE) offers a multidisciplinary perspective on international economic and power relations, essential to understanding an increasingly globalised world.

 The study of international political economy is the study of interactions between markets and politics; the influence of markets on politics and the influence of policy on markets.
 The core of IPE is international money and international finance, and there is a particular focus on the 2008 financial crisis, its causes and its consequences.
 Other central topics include international trade and investment, which looks at the drivers of market globalisation and factors which shape the flow of trade and investment, and the international political economy and the environment, specifically, what impedes a genuine agreement on climate change.

 You may also be interested in the research stream of this programme, which is designed as a preparation for future research work.
 You do not need to decide whether you prefer the research stream or the non-research stream of this programme at the time that you apply – you can decide this when you submit your option choices in the Michaelmas term, normally in mid-October.

 Department of International Relations